LIVE WELL MEDICAL CENTERS ORLANDO, LLC

-Business Associates: We may contract with third parties to perform functions or activities on behalf of, or certain services for, Live Well Orlando that involve the use or disclosure of PHI and disclose your PHI to our business associate so that they can perform the job we’ve asked them to do.
+Business Associates: We may contract with third parties to perform functions or activities on behalf of, or certain services for, Live Well Orlando that involves the use or disclosure of PHI and discloses your PHI to our business associate so that they can perform the job we’ve asked them to do.
 We require the business associate to appropriately safeguard your information.

 Notification: We may use or disclose information to notify or assist in notifying a family member, personal representative, or another person responsible for your care, your location, and general condition.

 Communication from Offices: We may call your home or other designated location and leave a message on voice mail, in person, or by text, in reference to any items that assist Live Well Orlando in carrying out Treatment, Payment and Health Care Operations, such as appointment reminders, insurance items and any call pertaining to your clinical care.
 We may mail to your home or other designated location any items that assist Live Well Orlando in carrying out Treatment, Payment and Health Care Operations, such as appointment reminders, patient satisfaction surveys and patient statements.

 Communication with Family/Personal Friends: Health professionals, using their best judgment, may disclose to a family member, another relative, close personal friend or any other person you identify, PHI relevant to that person’s involvement in your care or payment related to your care.
 When a family member(s) or a friend(s) accompany you into the exam room, it is considered implied consent that disclosure of your PHI is acceptable.